lsst-sqre/sqr-033/index.rst

 .. _qawg-rec-35:

 QAWG-REC-35
-    | Provide a single, reliable source of documentation describing the SQuaSH system and a vision for its use in DM-wide metric tracking
+    | Provide a single, reliable source of documentation describing the SQuaSH system and a vision for its use in DM-wide metric tracking.

 .. _qawg-rec-36: